codsen/codsen/packages/ast-get-object/README.md

     {
       tag: "meta",
       content: "UTF-8",
-      something: "else"
+      something: "else",
     },
     {
       tag: "title",
-      attrs: "Text of the title"
+      attrs: "Text of the title",
-    }
+    },
   ],
   {
     // <- search for this object, the second argument
-    tag: "meta"
+    tag: "meta",
   }
 );
 ```